So, what is the real value of attending a liberal arts college? Let's not waste time; let's dive right in.

 2. A liberal arts degree will provide you with the soft skills employers want.

 In fact, 44 percent of executives surveyed think Americans are lacking soft skills!
-A liberal arts education equips with the soft skills you need to succeed in the professional world, giving you an edge in the job search.
+A liberal arts education equips you with the soft skills you need to succeed in the professional world, giving you an edge in the job search.

 Liberal arts programs sharpen your critical thinking skills and ignite a passion for lifelong learning.
+Let's look at an example of someone who pursued a degree rooted in liberal arts and went on to experience a lucrative and exciting career:

-“The classes I took – ranging from philosophy and sociology to cultural anthropology and, yes, even statistics … fueled my curiosity, strengthened my critical thinking and writing skills and made me knowledgeable on a variety of subjects.
+“The classes I took — ranging from philosophy and sociology to cultural anthropology and, yes, even statistics … fueled my curiosity, strengthened my critical thinking and writing skills and made me knowledgeable on a variety of subjects.
 And my internships at a magazine, a PR firm, and a record company gave me the practical experience to pursue a career in writing and communications.
 I didn't feel I made a ‘mistake’ in choosing that path.
-In fact, I am now an executive vice president of communications at a media company--so I guess that degree came in handy."
+In fact, I am now an executive vice president of communications at a media company — so I guess that degree came in handy."

 A liberal arts education not only opens doors for employment, it’s also a good predictor of future success.